gbdk-2020/gbdk-2020/README.md

 For SDCC you can check its [website](http://sdcc.sourceforge.net/) and the [manual](http://sdcc.sourceforge.net/doc/sdccman.pdf)

 [The Game Boy Development Forum](https://gbdev.gg8.se/forums/) is a good place to search for answers.

-There is a #gbdk channel  in the [gbdev Discord](https://discord.gg/kjZVje)
+There is also a #gbdk channel in the [gbdev Discord community](https://discord.gg/kjZVje)

 # Build instructions
 Unless you are interested on recompiling the sources for some reason (like fixing some bugs) **you don't need to build GBDK**